Rules & Regulations

 - Pedestrians: Scooters must always yield to pedestrians at crosswalks.
 Failure to yield results in a heavy fine of up to NT$6,000

-- Double Solid Lines: Never cross double solid lines, as they separate opposing traffic7.
+- Double Solid Lines: Never cross double solid lines, as they separate opposing traffic.
 Crossing them is strictly prohibited and carries a fine of NT$600 – NT$1,800

 - Always give way to ambulances, police, and fire trucks.
 Failing to yield can result in fines.